-- Preheat the oven to 375 degrees F and place one rack in the upper third and the other rack in the lower third.
-Line two large jelly roll pans with parchment paper.
-I like to trace 3, 6-inch circles on each parchment, flipping it over, so my shells are the same size.
+- Preheat the oven to 375 degrees F and place one rack in the upper third and the other rack in the lower third of the oven.
+Line two large sheet pans with parchment paper.
+I like to trace 3, 6-inch circles on each parchment, so my shells are the same size.
 (Flip the parchment over so you don't get pencil or pen on the cheese.)

 - Measure 1/3 cup (1 1/2 ounces) of shredded cheese per circle and spread evenly to the edges of the circle.

-- Bake for 5 minutes and swap the lower backing sheets and bake another 5-10 minutes or until little holes have appeared in the surface and the edges begin to brown.
+- Bake for 5 minutes and swap the positions of the baking sheets.
+Bake another 5-10 minutes or until little holes have appeared in the surface of the cheese and the edges begin to brown.

 - Remove from the oven and let cool for just a second before removing to wooden spoons or spatulas suspended by glasses to shape taco shells.
 (I now use a taco shaper which I have linked to in the post and it is much easier to shape the shells.)
 Leave on the pans to cool flat for chalupa or tostada shells.